 a spread of white dishes filled with golden fried tofu, tempeh, veggies, and small bowls of soup on a wood table with a single handle holding a fork in bali

-Important Vegan Tips to Know Before Traveling to Ubud (or Bali in General)
+Important Vegan Tips to Know Before Traveling to Bali

-As a vegan, you’ll have an incredibly easy time in Ubud.
-You could exclusively eat at vegan or vegetarian spots and not even realize that sneaky non-vegan ingredients are lurking on menus — it’s nice to go somewhere and be blissfully unaware!
+You’ll have an incredibly easy time in Ubud — you could exclusively eat at vegan restaurants and not even realize that sneaky non-vegan ingredients are lurking on menus — it’s nice to go somewhere and be blissfully unaware!
 So, if you go to a standard restaurant, there are a few things to be on the lookout for:

 Shrimp paste and/or other fishy flavoring are in many dishes!